Luxuriously Creamy with My Favorite Secret Ingredient!

 I think what we love most about this recipe is how simply it comes together.
 No fussy ingredients — it delivers a clean, pure taste that is perfect whether served hot (our preference!) or cold, similar to a vichyssoise.

-- Yukon gold potatoes: We recommend using all-purpose potatoes, such as Yukon golds, which have a creamy, velvety smooth texture when boiled.
+- Yukon gold potatoes: We recommend using all-purpose potatoes, such as Yukon golds (instead of starchy or waxy potatoes).
+Yukon gold potatoes have a creamy, velvety smooth texture when boiled, so they’re my top choice!

 - Unsalted butter: For sautéing the leeks, onion, and garlic